That moment of inspiration, where you experience something that permeates through all the b/s and minutia, and hits you straight in the heart.

-So if you’re in need of a little inspiration and you’d also like to improve your body for things like Yoga, you’ll enjoy Amanda’s story.
+So if you’re in need of a little inspiration, and you’d also like to improve your body for things like Yoga, you’ll enjoy Amanda’s story below.

 There’s traditional yogi’s who live in seclusion in the Himalaya’s, there’s Instagram yogi’s, and there’s those that want to be yogi’s, but lack the flexibility and body control to get there.

 You might be wondering … ‘Isn’t Yoga the way to get flexible and develop body control?’

 Not necessarily these days.